kubernetes/website/docs/tasks/run-application/configure-pdb.md

 - ReplicaSet
 - StatefulSet

-In future, support may be extended to user-provided controllers ("operators").
+In the future, support may be extended to user-provided controllers ("operators").

-Identify the pod selector used by your controller.
-You will use this in the `PodDisruptionBudget` to select the pods protected by the PDB.
+"Identify the pod selector your controller uses.
+The PodDisruptionBudget uses this to select the pods protected by the PDB.
 These selectors should match.
 If you specify selectors that overlap or do not cover all your pods, then they may not be protected by a disruption budget at all.